-All four pension plans may be referred to as the "Pension Plan" or the "Plan" in this summary plan description (SPD) unless specifically referring to a certain plan.
-All are tax-qualified defined benefit plans that help you prepare for retirement.
-This SPD is for participants in any of the Plans, although there are specific provisions that may apply to only one of the Plans.
+It may be referred to as "the Pension Plan" or "the Plan" in this summary plan description (SPD).
+The Plan is a tax-qualified, defined benefit plan that helps you prepare for retirement.

 The IRS places certain restrictions on the amount of compensation used and the annual pension benefit you may be eligible to receive.
 These limits may be adjusted periodically by the IRS.